sli2000/Su_Markup_deliverables/01_research_compendium/README.md

 # Markup languages and reproducible programming in statistics

 The objective of this manuscript is to reproduce the simulation study presented in Boulesteix, Groenwold, Abrahamowicz, et al. (2020).
-The original paper conducted a small-scale simulation study to examine the impact of measurement error on a (continuous) exposure and/or a (continuous) confounding variable.

 The required components for reproducing the results are organized as follows: